codefresh-io/cap-docs.codefresh.io/_docs/testing/sonarqube-integration.md

 The file is needed to run the SonarQube plugin.

 **Language-specific settings**
-Note that projects using certain languages may require additional configuration.
-For information on what may be needed for your language, refer to the appropriate language page in the [Sonarqube documentation](https://docs.sonarqube.org/latest/analysis/languages/overview/){:target="\_blank"}.
+Note that projects using specific languages may require additional configuration.
+For more information, see the appropriate language page in the [Sonarqube documentation](https://docs.sonarqube.org/latest/analysis/languages/overview/){:target="\_blank"}.

-## Running an analysis from the Codefresh Plugin
+## Run an analysis from the Codefresh Plugin

 If you are using the predefined Codefresh pipeline, you just need to look-up SonarQube under `STEPS` and you will find the custom plugin.